quenio/ATN/README.md

 In ATN, a context is where types, constants and assertions are defined.

-A context cannot have any contradictions among its definitions.
+No context should have contradictions among its definitions.

 An inner-context can be embedded in an outer-context, in which case all the definitions of the outer-context are known by the inner-context, but not the other way around.
 There cannot be any contradictions between the inner-context and the outer-context.